ckeditor/ckeditor4/tests/plugins/tabletools/manual/allowedcontent.md

 # Test scenario

-For each editor:
+1. Use checkboxes to select allowed cell properties.
-1. Open context menu for table cell.
+1. Use context menu on editor to open cell properties.
-1. Choose cell properties from context menu.

 ## Expected

-#### First editor:

-Dialog is empty.

-#### Second editor:

-Dialog has all listed options:
-- Width,
-- Height,
-- Word Wrap,
-- Horizontal Align,
-- Vertical Align,
-- Cell Type,
+- Cell properties dialog options are matching selected checkboxes.
-- Rows Span,
-- Cols Span,
-- Background Color,
-- Border Color

-It is possible to change any of cell property via dialog.
+- If none is selected then cell properties is not displayed in context menu.

 ## Unexpected

-First editor has any option in dialog,
-Second editor has any missing option in dialog,
-It is impossible to change any property via dialog in second editor.
+- Dialog options are different than selected checkboxes.

+## Note:

+- Selecting/unselecting checkboxes destroys and creates new editor, so visible flickering may occur.
+- To change width or height of cell both properties needs to be allowed.